+In contrast, \oursystem{} 1) \textbf{lowers more of the logic to GEMM}, and 2) assembles kernels with flexible access scheme to \textbf{gather and scatter data on the fly} to eliminate redundant data movement.
+Consequently, \oursystem{} does not replicate weights during computation.
+As shown, \textbf{this strategy achieves better performance than using hand-optimized kernels with dedicated functions to data movement, e.g., in Graphiler}.

-To address the performance challenges in RGNN systems due to both RGNN inherent computation pattern and the system design, we propose \oursystem{} IR and code generation framework.
-Through the IR design that \textit{decouples} and \textit{expresses} the model semantic, data layout and operator-specific schedules, \oursystem{} allows the use of these opportunities and the integration of all three aspects into the design space.
+To address the performance challenges in RGNN systems due to both RGNN's inherent computation pattern and the system design, we propose the \oursystem{} IR and code generation framework.
+By the IR design that \textit{decouples} and \textit{expresses} the model semantic, data layout, and operator-specific schedules, \oursystem{} opens up these opportunities and the integration of all three aspects into the design space.
 Table~\ref{tab:salesman_matrix} shows the feature comparison of \oursystem{} with existing systems.